breakfastquay/bqfft/README.md

 A small library wrapping various FFT implementations for some common audio processing use cases.
-Contains a built-in implementation and also wrappers for FFTW3, KissFFT, Intel IPP, Apple vDSP, and a couple of less common libraries.
+Contains a built-in implementation and wrappers for FFTW3, KissFFT, Intel IPP, and Apple vDSP.
+Suitable for Windows, Mac, Linux, and mobile platforms.

 Note this is not a general FFT interface, as it handles only real signals on the time-domain side.
-Suitable for Windows, Mac, and Linux.

 Transforms of any length are supported, but if you request a length that bqfft does not know how to calculate using any of the libraries that have been compiled in, a simple slow DFT will be used instead.
 A warning will be printed to stderr if this happens.

-Of the commonly used libraries, vDSP, IPP, and the built-in implementation support power-of-two FFT lengths only, KissFFT supports any multiple of two, and FFTW supports any length.
+Of the available libraries, vDSP, IPP, and the built-in implementation support power-of-two FFT lengths only, KissFFT supports any multiple of two, and FFTW supports any length.
 You can compile in more than one library, so for example if you compile in Accelerate and KissFFT, the former will be used for powers of two and the latter for other even lengths.

-Here are some other pros and cons of the most common supported
+Here are some other pros and cons of the supported libraries:
-libraries:

  * Intel IPP - By far the fastest on actual Intel hardware.
 Of uncertain benefit with other manufacturers.
 Not available beyond